What Is Amazon Firestick?

 When it comes to Firestick, CyberGhost features a dedicated app for the Fire OS (which is basically a modified Android OS) and allows you to equip your device with a fully-fledged VPN functionality, including IP anonymization, safe transactions, streaming, and more.
 Note that you should download the app from Amazon’s App Store and provide a valid email to initiate the trial period.
 After the trial is over, you WILL have to purchase a subscription if you want to continue using the service.

-CyberGhost will encrypt your traffic with AES-256 cipher and let you choose between OpenVPN, IKEv2, PPTP, L2TP, and IPSec.
+CyberGhost will encrypt your traffic with AES-256 cipher and let you choose between OpenVPN, IKEv2, and IPSec.
 It also comes with an automatic killswitch, DNS and IP leak protection, a strict no-logging policy, and a 45-day money-back guarantee.
-The company operates more than 4,600 servers in 60+
+The company operates more than 6,800 servers in 90+

 countries and the software supports up to 7 simultaneous connections.